cayan701/New-nginx/README.md

 Email proxy: NGINX can be used as a proxy server for email communications protocols, such as IMAP, POP3, and SMTP.

-- Email proxy: NGINX can be used as a proxy server for email communications protocols, such as IMAP, POP3, and SMTP.

 # Documentation

 ---